PhrozenIO/Arcane/README.md

 ## Change Log

+### Version 1.0.4 (Beta)

+- [x] Clipboard synchronization has been implemented, allowing users to copy and paste text between the viewer and the server.
+- [x] Minor bug fixes and code improvements.

 ### Version 1.0.3 (Beta)

 - [x] The connection window interface has been streamlined, with additional options now accessible in a dedicated settings window.